Pereskia sacharosa

-Rhodocactus sacharosa, synonym Pereskia sacharosa, is a species of flowering plant in the cactus family Cactaceae, native from Bolivia and west-central Brazil to Paraguay and northern Argentina.
-Like all species in the genus Rhodocactus and unlike most cacti, it has persistent leaves.
+Pereskia sacharosa, synonym Rhodocactus sacharosa, is a species of flowering plant in the cactus family Cactaceae, native from Bolivia and west-central Brazil to Paraguay and northern Argentina.
+Like all species in the genus Pereskia and unlike most cacti, it has persistent leaves.
 It was first described in 1879.

 Description

-Rhodocactus sacharosa grows as a small tree or a shrub, reaching 5–7 m high.
-Mature stems develop bark and, like most other species of Rhodocactus, have stomata.
-Like all species of Rhodocactus and unlike most other cacti, R. sacharosa has persistent leaves.
+Pereskia sacharosa grows as a small tree or a shrub, reaching 5–7 m high.
+Mature stems develop bark and, like most other species of Pereskia, have stomata.
+Like all species of Pereskia and unlike most other cacti, P. sacharosa has persistent leaves.
 These are very variable in shape and size, 3–12 cm long and 2–7 cm wide, often folded along the midrib, which is very prominent on the underside, and with obvious petioles.
 The areoles on the twigs have up to five strong spines, 1–4 cm long, those on the trunks may have up to 25 spines, 3–3 cm long.
 The flowers are various shades of pink and are either solitary or borne in small terminal inflorescences of two to four, each flower being 3–7 cm across.
 The fleshy fruits are more or less globe-shaped or pear-shaped, 4–5 cm long and wide, green or yellowish when ripe.
 The flower has an inferior ovary which is buried in the stem so that the fruit bears areoles from which other flowers can develop, forming a chain like that of Opuntia fulgida.